-Because CBD is extracted from hemp, a type of cannabis plant, many people have numerous questions about the substance.
-Increasing one’s CBD knowledge to understand the basics of what it can do and how to ingest it is important before giving it a try, so let’s get into some CBD FAQs.
+Because CBD is extracted from hemp, a cannabis plant, many people have numerous questions about the substance.
+Increasing one’s CBD knowledge to understand what it can do and how to ingest it is important before giving it a try, so let’s get into some CBD FAQs.

 What Does CBD Stand for?